Synonyms: Bauhinia alba, Bauhinia candida, Phanera variegata.

 For preparing 1/2 kg flower Kachru ingredients one will need 1/2 kg besan (black gram flour) or corn flour,1 cup fresh coriander leaves (chopped), 3-5 green chillies, ½ table spoon turmeric powder, 2-3 medium sized chopped onions and salt according to taste.

+Make a paste of flowers, basen and spices listed above.
+Mix well.
 Heat some oil on a flat cooking pan and spread paste on it.
 Heat for 15-20 minutes occasionally turning it to other side and kachru will be ready.
 Serve hot with tomato sauce or some other ketchup.

 Preparations of karyale flowers are very much liked due to their unique taste.
 These are also believed to be good for health due to the medicinal properties of karyale plant.